Sweden national badminton team: 1980s

 In the 1982 Thomas Cup European Zone qualifiers, Sweden defeated West Germany 9–0 in Duisburg to advance to the finals but lost 8–1 to Denmark in Copenhagen.
 In 1984, the team advanced to the knockout stages of the Thomas Cup European Zone qualifiers after finishing first in their group in the group stages but were then defeated by England in the semi-finals.
-In the third place playoff match, Sweden defeated Scotland 5–0 and successfully qualified for the Thomas Cup for the first time since 1949.
+In the third place playoff match, Sweden defeated Scotland 5–0 and qualified for the Thomas Cup for the first time since 1949.

 The team were placed into Group B with defending champions China, Denmark and South Korea.
 The team lost their first match to Denmark 4–1.
 Their sole victory came from doubles pair Stefan Karlsson and Thomas Kihlström whom won the All England Championships in 1983.
 The team lost their next matches 5–0 to South Korea and China, finishing last in their group.
 In 1986, Sweden qualified for the 1986 Thomas Cup after defeating Scotland in the third place playoff.
 The team were grouped with Indonesia, Denmark and South Korea.
 Sweden first lost 5–0 to South Korea and Indonesia then 4–1 to Denmark.
 In the 1988 Thomas Cup qualifiers, Sweden advanced to the semi-finals of the European zone but lost to Denmark 5–0.
 The team almost failed to qualify for the Thomas Cup when the team trailed 0–2 against the Netherlands in the third place playoff.
 The team then came back to win the tie 3–2 with a win from Jens Olsson in the third singles match and two wins from the doubles matches.
 Sweden were placed in Group B with the same teams the team faced in the last Thomas Cup.
 The team lost to Indonesia 5–0 and then 4–1 to Denmark.
 In their final match, the team trailed 0–1 but took a surprising 2–1 lead against South Korea with two wins in their second and third singles.
 The team then lost the tie 2–3 with defeat from their doubles matches.